 b.
 Case Studies

-Case studies are welcomed illustrating interrelatedness of society, culture and language in practice.
+Case studies are welcomed illustrating the interrelatedness of society, culture, and language in practice.

 d.
 Conference Reports and Book Reviews

 Conference reports or book reviews that can contribute to the advancement of the scope of the journal are encouraged to be submitted for publication.